adamtrilling/blog-posts/simple_bdd/part2.md

   end
 ```

-This step has a couple of Capybara commands that deserve some explaination:
+This step has a couple of Capybara commands that deserve some explanation:
-- within takes CSS selector that lets your narrow down on the page where you want to perform an action or check for content.
+- `within` takes a CSS selector that lets you narrow down on the page where you want to perform an action or check for content.
 While at present the page doesn't contain much, it is good practice to narrow your searches down as much as possible.
-- fill_in and click_button do what's described on the tin; fill_in fills a text box with the given text, and click_button hits the submit button (or whichever button you specify).
+- `fill_in` and `click_button` do what's described on the tin; `fill_in` fills a text box with the given text, and `click_button` hits the submit button (or whichever button you specify).

-Also, we're going to use a let for the actual item, because we need to check later that the item appears on the page.
-Lets are only evaluated once per feature.
+Also, we're going to use a `let` for the actual item because we need to check later that the item appears on the page.  `let`s are only evaluated once per feature.

 This step will fail because we haven't added a CSS id #new-item yet: